MicrosoftDocs/azure-ai-docs/articles/ai-studio/how-to/healthcare-ai/deploy-medimageparse.md

 ```

 ### Supported image formats
 The deployed model API supports images encoded in PNG format.
-For optimal results we recommend using uncompressed/lossless PNGs with RGB images.
+For optimal results, we recommend using uncompressed/lossless PNGs with RGB images.

-Note that as described above in the API specification, the model only accepts images in the resolution of `1024x1024`pixels.
-Images need to be resized and padded (in case of non-square aspect ratio).
+As described in the API specification, the model only accepts images in the resolution of `1024x1024`pixels.
+Images need to be resized and padded (in the case of non-square aspect ratio).

-See the "Generating Segmentation for a Variety of Imaging Modalities" notebook for techniques and sample code useful for submitting images of various sizes stored using a variety of biomedical imaging formats.
+See the "Generating Segmentation for a Variety of Imaging Modalities" notebook for techniques and sample code useful for submitting images of various sizes stored using various biomedical imaging formats.

 ## Learn more from samples
 MedImageParse is a versatile model that can be applied to a wide range of tasks and imaging modalities.
 For more examples see the following interactive Python Notebooks: